julia-popko/julia-popko.github.io/_projects/logolepsy.md

      style=false
      img="logolepsy-logo.png"
      alt_img=""
      content="To meet the needs of the Persona, it was crucial to create a logo that is original and intellectual.
-The word \"Logolepsy\" comes from greek and means an obsession or fascination with words.
+The word \"Logolepsy\" comes from Greek and means an obsession or fascination with words.
 Also, since the magazine's main categories are linked to cultural topics, I wanted to keep it simple but at the same time in an elegant style.
 Brand attributes that define the overall nature of the company are \"inspiring\" and \"expressive.\""
 %}
 {%
      include section-projects.html